Numi2/turn/README.md

 ## Pass the turn to the next participant

-When the current participant taps the Take Turn button, the `TurnBasedGame.`[`takeTurn()`](x-source-tag://takeTurn) action method increments the count and passes the turn to the opponent.
+When the current participant taps the Take Turn button, the `TurnBasedGame.takeTurn()` action method increments the count and passes the turn to the opponent.

 First the `takeTurn()` method loads the current match object using the match ID it retains in the [`player(_:receivedTurnEventFor:didBecomeActive:)`][2] method.